 unanimous case is being made worldwide to upgrade nursing education to university level and the recent recommendation of the Institute of Medicine (IOM) of the National Academy of Sciences of the United States has added a sense of urgency.
 Since improving access to care is essential to the very transformation of health systems and relies more than ever on a high degree of professional autonomy, this American organization recommends setting a goal of increasing the percentage of the nursing workforce having a bachelor's degree to 80% by 2020 and doubling the number of nurses with a doctorate.
-To achieve this, at least 10% of baccalaureate graduates would have to pursue postgraduate education within 5 years of graduation38.
+To achieve this, at least 10% of baccalaureate graduates would have to pursue postgraduate education within 5 years of graduation.

 In the last decade, some countries have decided to upgrade nursing education.
 The introduction of advanced nursing roles is a clear reflection of this.
 The United States was the precursor, followed by the United Kingdom, Australia and other Commonwealth countries.
-Thus in English-speaking countries, where
+Thus in English-speaking countries, where the professional culture was established and where 2nd and 3rd level university education already existed, the move became inevitable.
+For example, in the United States in 2008, half of the total nursing workforce held a 1st, 2nd or 3rd level degree.
+In Europe, the United Kingdom is at the forefront and supports new nursing roles.

 A unanimous case is being made worldwide to upgrade nursing education to university level...
-A university degree is becoming the minimum requirement for entry to the practice of nursing in English-speaking, Hispanic and Asian regions as well as in some Arab countries. the professional culture was established and where 2nd and 3rd level university education already existed, the move became inevitable39.
-For example, in the United States in 2008, half of the total nursing workforce held a 1st, 2nd or 3rd level degree40.
-In Europe, the United Kingdom is at the forefront and supports new nursing roles41.
+A university degree is becoming the minimum requirement for entry to the practice of nursing in English-speaking, Hispanic and Asian regions as well as in some Arab countries.

 Reports and position statements have multiplied in response to health system reforms and the shortage of health professionals.
-They stress the need for better preparation for new professionals to ensure individual, family and community safety^{42 43}.
-A university degree is becoming the minimum requirement for entry to the practice of nursing in English-speaking, Hispanic and Asian regions as well as in some Arab countries44.
+They stress the need for better preparation for new professionals to ensure individual, family and community safety .
+A university degree is becoming the minimum requirement for entry to the practice of nursing in English-speaking, Hispanic and Asian regions as well as in some Arab countries.